Brut Productions: History

-Barrie began thinking about becoming involved in movie production when producer Mike Frankovich asked Fabergé to make a mock advertisement for a scene in his film of The Love Machine.
+Barrie began considering becoming involved in film production when producer Mike Frankovich asked Fabergé to create a mock advertisement for a scene in his film of The Love Machine (1971).
 Barrie made an advertisement for a perfume, Xanadu.
-Sales of this shot up as a result of it being in the film.
+Sales of the perfume shot up as a result of its appearance in the film.

-The company began in March 1972.
+Brut Productions was launched in March 1972.
 Cary Grant was on the board of directors and Roger Moore was an ambassador at large.
 Barrie said in July 1972 "We're not in business just for Cary or Roger to make the films they want."

 "It's a diversification of Fabergé and is strictly commercial", said Moore.

-Brut initially announced they would make five features and four TV productions.
+Brut initially announced they would make five feature films and four TV productions.
 The features were Hugo the Hippo, then being filmed; Night Watch with Elizabeth Taylor and Laurence Harvey; A Touch of Class with Glenda Jackson; The Book of Numbers; and Getting Rid of Mr Straker with Roger Moore.

 The four TV productions were The Protectors with Robert Vaughn and Nyree Dawn Porter; Anita in Jumbo Land with Anita Harris; Rexford with Glenn Stanley; and The Whistling Wizard, a Bil Baird puppet show.
-(Brut did not make the TV productions, they just distributed them in America.)
+(Brut did not finance the TV productions, they distributed them in America.)

-The company decided to move into distribution as well.
+The company decided to move into film distribution as well.